Principal Investigator

 Dara Bakar, MD

-Dr. Bakar graduated from the University of Pennsylvania with his BA in Biology.
+Dr. Bakar is a clinical immunology fellow.
+He graduated from the University of Pennsylvania with his BA in Economics.
 He subsequently completed his MD at Brown University, and internal medicine residency at NYU.
 His research focus is in development of polymeric devices for allergy testing.

 -